 The City of Palo Alto also defines the concept of Historic and Architectural districts.
 These are areas possessing a distinct set of architectural and/or historic characteristics which are of value to the community.
 Two such areas ann two Eichler neighborhoods have been designated: The Ramona Street Architectural District, a commercial area, Professorville Historic District, a residential area, and the Greenmeadow and Green Gables Eichler developments.
 Properties in each of these districts are indicated in the list below.

 Many of the homes on the inventory are in Professorville.
 Some of the listed buildings have been demolished.
 Click on thumbnails to see a larger image or to read more about the listing.
-An asterisk (*) indicates that the owner displays a centennial plaque, which is offered to buildings during their century year.
-Houses in Professorville that are not officially on the Historic Inventory are listed by address, but without a date or category.
+An asterisk (*) indicates that the owner displays a centennial plaque, which is available for buildings at least 100 years old.
+Houses in Professorville that are not officially on the Historic Inventory are listed by address, but without a category.

 For a listing of noted architects and builders that includes architects A.B.
 Clark, Birge Clark, Pedro deLemos, Charles Hodges, Bernard Maybeck, Julia Morgan, A.W.
 Smith (Oakland), Charles K. Sumner, H.W.
 Weeks, William Wilson Wurster, and builders E.A.
 Hettinger, Gustav Laumeister, John Madsen, George W. Mosher, E.J.
 Schmaling, and Marcus Stedman and many others, click here.
 Works by Julia Morgan and Bernard Maybeck, while few in number, are especially notable for their significant contributions to the Palo Alto streetscape.